 Digital minimalism

 It has almost become its own genre of journalism: the self-help articles on how to cure that pesky smartphone addiction.
-My fellow correspondent Rutger Bregman gave it a go, and a New York Times on smartphones went viral last year.
+My fellow correspondent Rutger Bregman gave it a go, and a New York Times article on smartphones went viral last year.
 Pieces like these offer practical tips: do a digital detox, switch off your notifications or – in Rutger’s case – let your spouse dictate which apps you’re allowed to install.

 But tricks like these, Newport believes, are only treating the symptoms, not curing the disease.
 The real problem is that we don’t have a clear grasp on why we use some forms of technology.
 We jam app after app onto our overstuffed phones and then let the tech decide what’s important.